theref/blog/README.md

 The workflow:
 1. Builds the Hugo site
 2. Deploys the `public/` directory to IPFS using Storacha
+3. Pins to Pinata for persistent availability
-3. Posts the IPFS hash as a comment on PRs
+4. Posts the IPFS hash as a comment on PRs

 ### Required Secrets